Apply for BAföG to study

 Basic needs:

-- EUR 475 if you are studying at a technical college, academy, or university.
+- 475 EUR if you are pursuing your education at a higher vocational school, academy, or institution of higher education, such as a university.

 -

-- If you are not covered by your parents' health and nursing care insurance, you will receive an additional EUR 102 or EUR 35.
+- If you cannot obtain health and long-term care insurance through your parents, you will receive an additional 102 EUR or 35 EUR, respectively.

-- If you have a child under the age of 14 living in your household, you will receive an additional childcare allowance of EUR 160 for each child.
+- If you have a child under the age of 14 living in your household, you will also receive a child care supplement of 160 EUR for each child.

-Within the European Union (EU) and Switzerland, your studies can be funded from the beginning until you obtain your foreign degree.
-For stays abroad outside the EU, BAföG is available for up to one year; in special exceptional cases, up to 2.5 years.
-Your stay abroad must be completed within a continuous period and in one country, unless attending educational institutions in several countries is of particular importance for your education.
+Within the European Union (EU) and in Switzerland, your studies can be funded from the start until you earn your foreign degree.
+For stays abroad outside the EU, BAföG is available for up to one year; in special exceptional cases, for up to 2.5 years.
+Your stay abroad must take place during a continuous period and in a single country, unless attending educational institutions in multiple countries is of particular importance to your studies.

-Your mandatory internship abroad can also be funded by BAföG.
-If your internship is completed outside the EU, it must last at least 12 weeks.
+Your mandatory internship abroad may also be funded by BAföG.
+For this, your internship must last at least 12 weeks if it is completed outside the EU.

-For a semester or year abroad or an internship abroad, you can apply for supplements to cover travel expenses, tuition fees, and international health insurance.
+For a semester or year abroad, or an internship abroad, you can apply for additional funding to cover travel expenses, tuition fees, and international health insurance.
 For stays abroad outside the EU or Switzerland, you will also receive a purchasing power adjustment.
 You do not have to repay supplements for verifiably necessary tuition fees abroad.

-The following amounts are taken into account, i.e., they reduce your BAföG requirement:
+The following amounts are taken into account—that is, they reduce your BAföG eligibility:

 -

-The income of your parents and your spouse or partner in the year before last before the start of the approval period, if it exceeds the allowance.
-The allowance is:
+The income of your parents and your spouse or partner in the year before last prior to the start of the grant period, if it exceeds the exemption amount.
+The exemption amount is:

-- EUR 1,690 per parent if your parents live separately, and
+- 1,690 EUR per parent if your parents live apart, and

-- Your own income, if it exceeds EUR 556 per month.
-In addition, there may be further additional allowances if you pay maintenance to other persons.
+- Your own income, to the extent that it exceeds 556 EUR per month.
+In addition, there may be further additional allowances if you pay alimony to other persons.

-Note: If your parents or spouse or partner currently earn significantly less than in the year before last before approval, you can submit an update request.
-In addition, there may be further additional allowances, for example for additional children or other dependents of your parents or partner under civil law.
+Note: If your parents or your spouse or partner currently earn significantly less than they did in the year before last prior to the approval of your application, you can submit a request for an update.
+In addition, there may be further additional allowances, for example for additional children or other dependents of your parents or your partner as defined by civil law.

 Your parents’ income is not taken into account if you

-- have been employed for 5 years after reaching the age of 18, or
+- have been employed for 5 years after turning 18, or

-- have completed a three-year vocational training program and have been gainfully employed for at least 3 years thereafter.
-If your training was shorter, you must have been gainfully employed for a correspondingly longer period.
+- have completed a three-year vocational training program and were employed for at least 3 years afterward.
+If your training was shorter, a correspondingly longer period of employment is required.

-- are older than 30 years of age at the start of your training.
+- are older than 30 at the start of your training.

-Note: The starting point for calculating income is always the total positive income.
-In education funding law, for employed persons this is the gross income minus
+Note: The starting point for calculating income is generally the total of positive earnings.
+Under student aid law, for employees this is gross income minus

 - income-related expenses,

-- taxes actually paid, including church tax and solidarity surcharge.
+- taxes actually paid, including church tax and the solidarity surcharge.

-Child benefit that your parents receive for you is not taken into account.
+Child benefit that your parents receive on your behalf is not taken into account.

-You must notify the education authority in writing immediately of any change in your financial situation or in your family or educational circumstances.
-This includes, for example, if your income changes, you change, interrupt, or terminate your education, or if your siblings do so.
+You must immediately notify the Office for Education in writing of any change in your financial situation or in your family or educational circumstances.
+This includes, for example, if your income changes, if you switch, interrupt, or complete your program of study, or if your siblings do so.

 There is a maximum funding period.
-You can receive BAföG until the end of the standard period of study or a comparable period.
-Your BAföG can then be extended once, i.e., in your bachelor's or master's degree, by one semester without giving reasons.
-This is known as the flexibility semester.
+You can receive BAföG until the end of the standard period of study or a comparable timeframe.
+After that, your BAföG can be extended once—either during your bachelor’s or master’s program—by one semester without requiring a reason.
+This is known as the “flexibility semester.”
 There are also other options for extension.
 For example, if you have exceeded the maximum funding period because you

-- you failed your final exam for the first time,
+- failed your final exam on your first attempt,

 - have a disability,